Hapara/Frontend-Exercise/README.md

 ### Design and behavior:

-Login to invision here to see the design: https://projects.invisionapp.com/d/main#/projects/prototypes/13483555
+Login to invision here to see and inspect the design: https://projects.invisionapp.com/d/main#/projects/prototypes/13483555

 User: dev_candidate@hapara.com